I NEVER FEEL SO HAPPY AS WHEN A FIRST SATURDAY ARRIVES! ~SISTER LUCIA OF FATIMA~

 IF IN THE PAST AGES, THE CHURCH HAD TO RELY ON HER ANCHORITES, WE NEED MORE THAN EVER TODAY THAT THEY SHOULD EXIST AND PROSPER. ~POPE PIUS XI~

 I am in the process of trying to establish myself as a Carmelite Hermitess of Our Lady of Fatima, as Sister Jade Mary of the Sorrowful Heart, in the United States of America.
 I have a great love for Our Lady of Fatima, Our Lady of Mount Carmel, Our Lady of Seven Sorrows and the Immaculate Heart of Mary.
 I simply wish to live a life of total seclusion offering every small sacrifice for the triumph of the Immaculate Heart.
-I have four top priorities in which to devote my eremitical life: Love of Christ as Spouse, the Chair of Saint Peter, our great Nation of the United States of America and the Immaculate Heart of Mary.
+I have four top priorities in which to devote my eremitical life: Love of Christ as Bridegroom, the Chair of Saint Peter, our great Nation of the United States of America and the Immaculate Heart of Mary.

 I have no desire to preach, I simply wish to be “alone with the Alone”, just how the early Church Desert Fathers used to live.
 That of Elijah and Moses who discovered God’s deepest secrets while on the mountain or in the cave of concealment.
 My day will center on observing the strict rule of Saint Albert of Jerusalem and edited constitutions of Our Holy Mother Teresa of Jesus, the Traditional Latin Mass, the Carmelite Rite of the Divine Office and selling Catholic art on Etsy, called Mary’s Secretary “ArtForTheSorrowfulHeart”, as a means of self support.
 Of course, I will also devote some of my time to blogging.
-For more details on how to be apart of my mission, my daily hororium and way of life click below:
+For more details on how to be apart of my mission, my daily horarium and way of life click below:

 Dedicated to the Good Saint Michael the Archangel, Elijah, Moses, John the Baptist, John the Apostle, Mary Magdalene, Saints Peter and Paul and all the Apostles of Christ Crucified.

-“But we glory also in tribulations, knowing that tribulation worketh patience.” ~Saint paul~
+“But we glory also in tribulations, knowing that tribulation worketh patience.” ~Saint Paul~

 Write Mary’s Secretary for any prayer requests or if you have a custom order outside of Etsy: